-Update 02/14/2020: After its initial launch with HyperX Red Switches, the company sent us a model of the Alloy Origins keyboard with its tactile HyperX Aqua switches as well.
-We have updated the switch section below with our experience and thoughts about the keyboard with this switch, which is most similar to Cherry MX Browns.
+Update 10/5/2020: After its initial launch with HyperX Red switches and follow-up update with HyperX Aqua tactile switches, HyperX today announced a version of this keyboard debuting its HyperX Blue clicky switches.
+We’ve updated the switch section below with our experience and thoughts about the keyboard with this switch, which is most similar to Cherry MX Blues.
+The Blue version of the Allow Origins is now available via HyperX's website.

 HyperX Alloy Origins Specs